dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_9.md

 _Proof Sketch._
 By case split on the formula and the transition rules.
-We can to a few cases:
+We come to a few cases:
 * `P ≡ Q  ⇒  π.P ≡ π.Q`:
   We can apply the action rule on `π.P` and `π.Q` we get `π.P─π→P` and `π.Q─π→Q`.
   Then the hypothesis (`P≡Q`) completes that case.